rodrigo-romano/dos-actors/book/src/model.md

 The sender is given to the output and the receiver to the input.

 Each actor performs the following task sequentially in a never ending inner loop and asynchronously with respect to the other actors :
- 1. if any inputs, receive inputs & invoke client `Read` trait implementation on each input,
+ 1. if any inputs, receive inputs & invoke client `gmt_dos_actors::io::Read` trait implementation on each input,
- 2. update client state with the client `Update` trait implementation,
+ 2. update client state with the client `gmt_dos_actors::io::Update` trait implementation,
- 3. if any outputs, invoke the client `Write` trait implementation on each output & send outputs.
+ 3. if any outputs, invoke the client `gmt_dos_actors::io::Write` trait implementation on each output & send outputs.

  The default behavior of an actor is to pause the inner loop both until all the inputs have been received and until all the outputs have been received by other actors.